michaelmsonne/LyngdorfBrowser/README.md

 [Version History](CHANGELOG.md)

 # Requrements
-Visual C++ Redistributable for Visual Studio 2015-2022 x64 (embedded in installer)
+Visual C++ Redistributable for Visual Studio 2015-2022 x64 (embedded in installer, but need to be installed for CefSharp)

 .NET Framework 4.8